refinedev/refine/documentation/docs/examples/tutorial/antd-tutorial.md

 ---
-slug: tutorial
+slug: antd-tutorial
-id: tutorial-example
+id: antd-tutorial-example
-title: Tutorial
+title: Ant Design
 ---

 This [tutorial](/docs/ui-frameworks/antd/tutorial/) will go through process of building a simple admin panel for a CMS-like application.
 <br/>